CDRT/docs/bios/settings/thinkpad/password.md

 <details><summary>Password at Unattended Boot</summary>

-One of 2 Possible options:

-1.	**On** - the system to prompt for passwords when the system starts from full off state or hibernate by unattended events.
-Default.
+Whether the system prompts for passwords when the system starts from full off state or hibernate by unattended events.

-2. Off - passwords are not prompted and continue to boot the OS.
+Possible options:

+1.	**On** - Default.
+2. Off

-    ?>  To protect unauthorized access to the system it is recommended to set user authentication on the OS.
+!>  To protect unauthorized access to the system we recommended setting user authentication on the OS.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|